About Us

 F. Mark M. Fell

-Mark M. Fell serves as the Chair of The King’s Trust Canada and is a global Trustee and Director of His Majesty the King’s flagship charity – The Prince’s Trust Group – which is one of the largest youth focused charities operating in over 20 countries.
+Mark M. Fell serves as the Chair Emeritus of The King’s Trust Canada and is a global Trustee and Director of His Majesty the King’s flagship charity – The King’s Trust Group – which is one of the largest youth focused charities operating in 20 countries.

 Mark is also the Vice Chairman at RBC, responsible for delivering senior executive coverage to RBC’s Enterprise Strategic Clients.
 He works with complex families and their businesses providing guidance and solutions to them globally.